AdrienTorris/awesome-blazor/README.md

 ## Articles
 * [A detailed look at data binding in Blazor](https://chrissainty.com/a-detailed-look-at-data-binding-in-blazor/) - May 15, 2019 - A detailed look at data binding in Blazor.
+* [Simple Blazor Game Development Using .NET Core 3.0 Preview, Web API, And Visual Studio 2019](https://www.c-sharpcorner.com/article/asp-net-core-blazor-simple-game-development-using-net-core-3-0-preview-web-api/) - May 14, 2019 - Simple Blazor Game Development Using .NET Core 3.0 Preview, Web API, And Visual Studio 2019.
 * [Exploring Blazor by Making An HTML Table Sortable in .NET Core](https://exceptionnotfound.net/exploring-blazor-by-making-an-html-table-sortable-in-net-core/) - May 13, 2019 - Exploring Blazor by Making An HTML Table Sortable in .NET Core.
 * [Progressive Web Apps and Blazor is combination you should not miss!](https://medium.com/@janne_mattila/progressive-web-apps-and-blazor-is-combination-you-should-not-miss-c59d9ae91d42) - May 12, 2019 - Progressive Web Apps and Blazor is combination you should not miss.
 * [Blazor Bites Updated and Build 2019 Blazor Roundup](https://chrissainty.com/blazor-bites-updated-and-build-2019-blazor-roundup/) - May 8, 2019 - Blazor Bites Updated and Build 2019 Blazor Roundup.
+* [.NET Core is the Future of .NET](https://devblogs.microsoft.com/dotnet/net-core-is-the-future-of-net/) - May 6, 2019 - .NET Core is the Future of .NET.
 * [Unified .NET 5 Unveiled: 'Just One .NET Going Forward'](https://visualstudiomagazine.com/articles/2019/05/06/net-5.aspx) - May 6, 2019 - Unified .NET 5 Unveiled: 'Just One .NET Going Forward'.
 * [Comparing Native Blazor Components to Wrapped JavaScript Components](https://www.telerik.com/blogs/comparing-native-blazor-components-to-wrapped-javascript-components) - May 6, 2019 - Comparing Native Blazor Components to Wrapped JavaScript Components.
 * [Building a Wizard in Blazor with components and MVVM](https://itnext.io/building-a-wizard-in-blazor-with-components-and-mvvm-96219a7b221c) - May 5, 2019 - Building a Wizard in Blazor with components and MVVM.